Gilbert du Motier, Marquis de Lafayette: Early life

 In May 1771, aged less than 14, Lafayette was commissioned an officer in the Musketeers, with the rank of sous-lieutenant.
 His duties, which included marching in military parades and presenting himself to King Louis, were mostly ceremonial and he continued his studies as usual.

 At this time, Jean-Paul-François de Noailles, Duc d'Ayen was looking to marry off some of his five daughters.
-The young Lafayette, aged 14, seemed a good match for his 12-year-old daughter, Marie Adrienne Françoise, and the duc spoke to the boy's guardian (Lafayette's uncle, the new comte) to negotiate a deal.
-However, the arranged marriage was opposed by the duc's wife, who felt the couple, and especially her daughter, were too young.
+The young Lafayette, aged 14, seemed a good match for his 12-year-old daughter, Adrienne de La Fayette, and the duke spoke to the boy's guardian (Lafayette's uncle, the new comte) to negotiate a deal.
+However, the arranged marriage was opposed by Henriette Anne Louise d'Aguesseau, the duke's wife, who felt the couple, and especially her daughter, were too young.
 The matter was settled by agreeing not to mention the marriage plans for two years, during which time the two spouses-to-be would meet from time to time in casual settings and get to know each other better.
 The scheme worked; the two fell in love, and were happy together from the time of their marriage in 1774 until her death in 1807.

 Departure from France

 Finding a cause

 After the marriage contract was signed in 1773, Lafayette lived with his young wife in his father-in-law's house in Versailles.
-He continued his education, both at the riding school of Versailles (his fellow students included the future Charles X) and at the prestigious Académie de Versailles.
+He continued his education, both at the riding school of Versailles, where his fellow students included the future Charles X, and at the prestigious Académie de Versailles.
 He was given a commission as a lieutenant in the Noailles Dragoons in April 1773, the transfer from the royal regiment being done at the request of Lafayette's father-in-law.

-In 1775, Lafayette took part in his unit's annual training in Metz, where he met Charles-François de Broglie, Marquis de Ruffec, the Army of the East's commander.
-At dinner, both men discussed the ongoing revolt against British rule by Britain's North American colonies.
-One historiographical perspective suggests that the marquis was disposed to hate the British for killing his father, and felt that a British defeat would diminish that nation's stature internationally.
-Another notes that the marquis had recently become a Freemason, and talk of the rebellion "fired his chivalric—and now Masonic—imagination with descriptions of Americans as 'people fighting for liberty.
+In 1775, Lafayette took part in his unit's annual training in Metz, where he met Charles François de Broglie, Marquis of Ruffec, the Army of the East's commander.
+At dinner, both men discussed the ongoing revolt against British rule in the Thirteen Colonies.
+Historian Marc Leepson argued that Lafayette, "who had grown up loathing the British for killing his father", felt that an American victory in the conflict would diminish Britain's stature internationally.
+Another historian noted that Lafayette had recently become a Freemason, and news of the revolt fired his chivalric – and now Masonic – imagination with descriptions of Americans as "people fighting for liberty".
+Lafayette attended a dinner at this time with the Duke of Gloucester (brother of King George III), who complained about the American Patriots and mocked their beliefs in equality and the right of self-rule.
+Lafayette later recalled the dinner as a turning point in his thinking, and when he learned that Washington was seeking recruits for the Continental Army.